-The UK version of an European Union Directive which came into force on 22 July 2013 and which is part of UK law by virtue of the European Union (Withdrawal) Act 2018, as amended by The Alternative Investment Fund and where they can vote on resolutions to be put forward at the meeting and ask Directors questions about the Company.
+The UK version of an European Union Directive which came into force on 22 July 2013 and which is part of UK law by virtue of the European Union (Withdrawal) Act 2018, as amended by The Alternative Investment Fund

 Managers (Amendment etc.) (EU Exit) Regulations 2019.